-The Office of Equity is committed to making our services accessible to all members of the Northwestern community.
+The Office of Civil Rights and Title IX Compliance is committed to making our services accessible to all members of the Northwestern community.
 The Office is cognizant of the physical accessibility of our space, the cultural competency of our staff, and the method and tone of the services we provide.
 Accessibility includes but is not limited to: providing reasonable accommodations to persons with disabilities, including mental health concerns, ensuring our online resources are accessible, providing translation services, and providing competent, respectful, and effective service to people of all identities and expressions.
-To request an accommodation related to the University's Title IX Sexual Harassment policy or procedure, or to discuss any questions or concerns about the accessibility of the Office of Equity's services or resources, please contact the Title IX Coordinator.
+To request an accommodation related to the University's Interim Title IX Sexual Harassment policy, or to discuss any questions or concerns about the accessibility of the Office of Civil Rights and Title IX Compliance's services or resources, please contact the Title IX Coordinator at OCR@northwestern.edu.